nagpach/aurora_benchmark/README.md

 - A Multi-zone RDS Aurora cluster w/ 2 instances @ r3.4xlarge
 - A Multi-zone RDS Aurora cluster w/ 2 instances @ r3.8xlarge

+Intially stand up the 4x environment first.
+When connecting to RDS via the client instance, your endpoint may not be the writer.
+If this is the case, just initiate a failover in RDS for Aurora and you can begin testing in that AZ, or alternatively modify the "runtest.sh" file in the client instance with the appropriate hostname for the RDS instance you wish to connect to.

-Intially stand up the 4x environment first, run the gendata.sh script to populate the database.
+Run the gendata.sh script to populate the database.
 This script will add 100 tables with 20m rows each.

 Prior to running the tests you must make a small change to the userlimits for your environment.